break6700/MLH2020.github.io/README.md

 # MLH2020
 Hackerthon Repo
-# WHAT ARE WE DOING!
+# WE ALMOST KNOW WHAT WE ARE DOING
 https://break6700.github.io/MLH2020.github.io/